-U.S. imposes electronics ban on flights from major Middle Eastern and African airports
+U.S. and U.K. ban laptops and other devices on flights from Middle East

 The officials said U.S. carriers are not affected because none of them fly from the airports in question to the U.S.

-The ban involves some of the widest reaching aviation security measures taken since the terrorist attacks on September 11, 2001.
+The bans involve some of the widest reaching aviation security measures taken since the terrorist attacks on September 11, 2001.

 It means all laptops, cameras, tablets, e-readers, portable DVD players, electronic gaming devices and travel printers or scanners will have to be kept in the cargo hold for the duration of the flight.
 Medical devices needed on board are still allowed.